-eCommerce has been on the hunt for the holy grail of personalization - a consistent, cross-channel experience that adapts to customer needs and goals in real-time - since rumours of the technologies that could do this were simply whispers on the wind.
+For a long time, eCommerce has been on the hunt for the holy grail of personalization - a consistent, cross-channel experience that adapts to customer needs and goals in real-time.

 The good news for eCommerce is that these technologies have arrived.

-The bad news is that the proliferation of these technologies, which offer very different levels of personalization, which means it’s unclear what designing personlized user experiences in eCommerce means and how you can achieve it.
+The bad news is that the sheer amount of these technologies, which offer very different levels of personalization, means it’s unclear what designing personlized user experiences in eCommerce means and how you can achieve it.

 Benefits of Personalization in eCommerce [with stats]